 Jason Y. Ng reviews Generation HK by Ben Bland

-Unpacking the young generation in Hong Kong is a tall order, not least because a singular, archetypical “Hong Kong youth” does not exist.
+Unpacking the young generation in Hong Kong is a tall order, not least because a singular, archetypal “Hong Kong youth” does not exist.
 The cohort is as diverse and divergent as it comes, from socioeconomic background and upbringing to education and exposure to the wider world, to values, ideals and aspirations.
-It defies stereotypes and generalisations.
+It defies stereotypes and generalizations.

 Ben Bland, a British correspondent for The Financial Times, is in a unique position to take on that ambitious project.
 Whereas Bland’s extensive experience reporting in Asia—including stints in Singapore, Indonesia, Vietnam and Myanmar—has given him a broad field of view, his relatively short tenure in Hong Kong—just over two years—allows him to look at its people through a long-range lens.

 It is that unadulterated objectivity and his unquenched curiosity that make Generation HK: Seeking Identity in China’s Shadow a discerning and refreshing read.
 Released last summer under Penguin Book’s inaugural “Hong Kong series” to mark the 20th anniversary of the handover, the book zeroes in on the demographic that came of age in the two decades since the city’s return to Chinese rule.
 It profiles six groups of young men and women who began from vastly different starting points in life and chose vastly different paths for themselves to get to vastly different finishing lines.